Optimal Control of Underdamped Systems: An Analytic Approach: Introduction

-We obtain the following main results: \begin{enumerate} \item[I] We prove that the cumulants of the probability measure describing transitions between Gaussian states are amenable to the solution of a Lyapunov system of equations~\cite{BhEl2002} in any number of dimensions.
-This immediately yields a body of rigorous results concerning existence, uniqueness and, when applicable, positivity of solutions (section~\ref{sec:G}). \item[II] For transitions between states described by Maxwell-Boltzmann distributions in phase space, we introduce an infinite dimensional extension of Poincar\'e-Lindstedt multiscale perturbation theory \cite{VerF2005} around the overdamped limit.
+We obtain the following main results: \begin{enumerate} \item[I] We show that the cumulants of the probability measure describing transitions between Gaussian states are amenable to the solution of a Lyapunov system of equations~\cite{BhEl2002} in any number of dimensions.
+This immediately yields a body of rigorous results concerning existence, uniqueness and, when applicable, positivity of solutions (Section~\ref{sec:G}). \item[II] For transitions between states described by Maxwell-Boltzmann distributions in phase space, we introduce an infinite dimensional extension of Poincar\'e-Lindstedt multiscale perturbation theory \cite{VerF2005} around the overdamped limit.
 This method allows us to treat all cumulants of the system probability measure on the same footing in the renormalization group fashion \cite{AmiD2005}.
 We hence obtain explicit predictions for the behavior in time of all phase space cumulants within second order accuracy.
 The method builds on ideas introduced in \cite{WyBa1987,WyBa1987c} for dissipative and \cite{GenG2010} for conservative dynamics.
-Although we restrict our analysis to a two-dimensional phase space, the analysis of the Gaussian case shows that extension to higher dimensional phase spaces is possible, albeit cumbersome (section~\ref{sec:ms}). \item[III] In the case of mean entropy production by an underdamped dynamics with purely mechanical coupling, our results support tightness of the lower bound provided by the overdamped dynamics \cite{ChCoGrRe2021,MGPe2023}.
-For more general couplings, both the mean entropy production and the cost of the dynamic Schr\"odinger bridge receive strictly positive corrections in the presence of inertia (section~\ref{sec:mcd}). \item[IV] The cost of expansion is higher than that of compression when the initial states are thermodynamically equidistant (section~\ref{sec:exco}).
+Although we restrict our analysis to a two-dimensional phase space, the analysis of the Gaussian case shows that extension to higher dimensional phase spaces is possible, albeit cumbersome (Section~\ref{sec:ms}). \item[III] In the case of mean entropy production by an underdamped dynamics with purely mechanical coupling, our results support tightness of the lower bound provided by the overdamped dynamics \cite{ChCoGrRe2021,MGPe2023}.
+For more general couplings, both the mean entropy production and the cost of the dynamic Schr\"odinger bridge receive strictly positive corrections in the presence of inertia (Section~\ref{sec:mcd}). \item[IV] The cost of expansion is higher than that of compression when the initial states are thermodynamically equidistant (section~\ref{sec:exco}).
 This result is a manifestation of intrinsic asymmetries in thermal kinematics, recently pointed out in~\cite{LaGo2020,IbDiLaGoRi2024}. \end{enumerate} The structure of the paper is as follows.
-In section~\ref{sec:model}, we introduce a model of underdamped dynamics of a nano-system weakly coupled to an environment by both mechanical and momentum dissipation interaction.
-We introduce the running cost functionals and motivate their physical interest.
-The second half of the section gives a brief review of the mathematical facts leading to known bounds for the cost functionals \ref{itm:a} and \ref{itm:b}.
+In section~\ref{sec:model}, we introduce the model of underdamped dynamics of a nanosystem weakly coupled to an environment by both mechanical and momentum dissipation interaction.
+When the intensity of the momentum coupling $g$ vanishes, the model recovers the most widely applied underdamped dynamics.
+Next, we consider two thermodynamic cost functionals, \hyperref[itm:a]{KL} and \hyperref[itm:b]{EP}, and motivate their broad interest for applications to physics and other applied sciences.
+Our goal is to minimize these functionals towards the mechanical potential $U_{t}$ governing the underdamped dynamics conditioned on the system's initial and final probability distributions.
+For this reason, we present a brief overview of the mathematical results leading to known bounds for the cost functionals \hyperref[itm:a]{KL} and \hyperref[itm:b]{EP} in the second half of the section.